094459/newsletter-oss-projects/README.md

 [middy-mcp](https://aws-oss.beachgeek.co.uk/4bk) provides [Middy](https://github.com/middyjs/middy) [middleware](https://middy.js.org/)  (a Node.js middleware engine for AWS Lambda that helps you organise your Lambda code, remove code duplication, and focus on business logic) for Model Context Protocol (MCP) server integration with AWS Lambda functions.
 It provides a convenient way to handle MCP requests and responses within your Lambda functions using the Middy middleware framework.
 It supports requests sent to AWS Lambda from API Gateway (both REST API / v1 and HTTP API / v2) using the Proxy integration, as well as requests sent form an ALB.
 Check out the README for some code examples of how you might use this. (#209)

+**mkdocs-mcp**

+[mkdocs-mcp](https://aws-oss.beachgeek.co.uk/4d2) is another project from **AWS Hero Michael Walmsley** that provides search functionality for any MkDocs powered site.
+This server relies on the existing MkDocs search implementation using the Lunr.Js search engine. (#210)

 **multi-agent-orchestrator**

 [multi-agent-orchestrator](https://aws-oss.beachgeek.co.uk/41q) is a new open source project that provides a flexible and powerful framework for managing multiple AI agents and handling complex conversations.
 It intelligently routes queries and maintains context across interactions.
 The system offers pre-built components for quick deployment, while also allowing easy integration of custom agents and conversation messages storage solutions.
 This adaptability makes it suitable for a wide range of applications, from simple chatbots to sophisticated AI systems, accommodating diverse requirements and scaling efficiently. (#202)